Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bengals stats and trends

-- Cincinnati has two wins against the spread in four games this year.
+- So far this season Cincinnati has two wins against the spread.

 - The Bengals covered the spread in their only game when underdogs by 3 points or more.

-- Cincinnati's games this year have gone over the point total one time in four opportunities (25%).
+- Cincinnati's games this season have gone over the point total one time in four opportunities (25%).

-- This season the Bengals rack up just two fewer points per game (23) than the Packers give up (25).
+- The Bengals rack up 23 points per game, comparable to the 25 the Packers give up.

-- When Cincinnati picks up more than 311.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Cincinnati churns out over 311.5 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Bengals have five giveaways this season, while the Packers have six takeaways.
+- The Bengals have turned the ball over five times, one fewer times than the Packers have forced turnovers (6).

 Home and road insights

-- The Bengals are winless ATS (0-1) as 3-point underdogs or greater at home.
+- At home, the Bengals are winless ATS (0-1) as 3-point underdogs or more.

-- Away from home, the Packers are winless ATS (0-1) as 3-point favorites or more.
+- The Packers are winless ATS (0-1) away from home as 3-point favorites or more.

 Powered by Data Skrive.